macherel/PiMP/README.md

-# Tedimage38
+# PiMP

-Tedimage38 is a mini media player that can accept different input types.
+PiMP is a mini media player that can accept different input types.
 Its purpose is to allow the video display, simply and faster in some contexts :
   - conferences
   - museums